Fusion of heterogeneous data for robust degradation prognostics: Numerical implementations

-In broad terms, the physical model of SG clogging proposed in \cite{prusek2013, Feng} and further investigated in \citep{jaber_et_al_2023} is structured as an interconnection of three temporal model levels, enabling the simulation of clogging kinetics $(t\mapsto \tau_{c}(t))$ over large time periods.
+In broad terms, the physical model of SG clogging proposed in \citep{prusek2013, Feng} and further investigated in \citep{jaber_et_al_2023} is structured as an interconnection of three temporal model levels, enabling the simulation of clogging kinetics $(t\mapsto \tau_{c}(t))$ over large time periods.
 For the first two stationary phases, conservation equations for thermohydraulic quantities are employed, complemented by phenomenological closure laws.
 Subsequently, for the transport phase, stationary quantities are utilized for the mass fractions of solid and soluble particles.
 Furthermore, these temporal evolutions occur within a specific chemical conditioning environment (governing the pH), which itself may evolve over time.
 More details about the clogging model can be found in \citep{jaber_et_al_2023}.
 The code TPD is a multiphysics solver of the clogging system.
-The THYC software developed by EDF R\&D \cite{david_THYC_nureth9_1999} is a numerical finite-volume scheme using a porous-medium approach to provide stationary thermohydraulic quantities at a component scale.
-The Puffer code is used for computing the solubility maps of magnetite $\Gamma^{\text{max}}_{s}$ in the secondary fluid, knowing a certain chemical conditioning, and finally the DEPO module is an iterative solver that solves the deposit equations.
+The THYC software developed by EDF R\&D \citep{david_THYC_nureth9_1999} is a numerical finite-volume scheme using a porous-medium approach to provide stationary thermohydraulic quantities at a component scale.
+The Puffer code is used for computing the solubility maps of magnetite $\Gamma^{\text{max}}_{s}$ in the secondary fluid, knowing a certain chemical conditioning, and finally the DEPO module is an iterative solver of the deposit equations.
 The TPD simulation code $g$ takes as inputs a set of chemical cleaning events gathered in $c \in \mathbb{N}$, performed in the past operating history of the SG.
 These cleaning events divide the resulting trajectories into $c+1$ segments.
+This gives rise to independent assimilation windows as described in the general methodology in \ref{fig:offline_hybrid}.
 Modeling the efficiency of these cleaning procedures is the subject of ongoing topics of research and modeling.
 Consequently, we can consider treating each segment independently between two cleanings in the assimilation process.